lindleyw/autonav/readme.txt

-		     300x200 -- force images to be resized and cropped to exact size auto -- uses settings from autonav control panel titles="1"      Displays page titles below images if 1 (default: "0") include="1,7"   The resulting table will have only two pictures, the first found ending in "1" and "7" -- note that because both 1 and 7 are numeric, the image "pic11.jpg" would not be included, but
+		     300x200 -- force images to be resized and cropped to exact size auto -- uses settings from autonav control panel titles="1"      Displays page titles below images if 1 (default: "0") pics_only="1"   When displaying child pages, only show those with associated images include="1,7"   The resulting table will have only two pictures, the first found ending in "1" and "7" -- note that because both 1 and 7 are numeric, the image "pic11.jpg" would not be included, but